cryptoworkbench/cryptoworkbench/actual_code/project_code/prime_table_generator/README.md

 From the outside, _from the perspective of my executable_, you could probably only percieve of me as some sort of a remarkably cool prime table generator.

-_This I am_, but at my core I stay an implementation of the sieve of Eratosthenes.
+_This I am_, but at my core I still am an implementation of the sieve of Eratosthenes.

 My _most_ basic usage case would be:
 ```bash